 The gopher visited him at noon, as usual.
-His appetite was evidently better and he could not decline a good handful of grains.
-As he was eating some of it, he looked closely at the hamster.
+His appetite was evidently better and he couldn't say no to a good handful of grains.
+As he ate a few of them, he looked closely at the hamster.

 "You look strange, my friend," the gopher said, "your cheeks are a bit hollow, and your eyes are lighting up like searchlights."